 You train for every scenario.
 You check your gear before every shift.
 You've signed a will, updated your life insurance, and told your partner where the important papers are.

 But what about the things a will can't cover?
 The video message for your daughter's wedding day.
 The letter explaining why you chose this work.
-The passwords to the family photo archive, the Netflix account, the phone PIN your spouse never memorized.
+The step-by-step instructions your partner needs for the mortgage, the insurance claims, the monthly bills.
+The login credentials for bank accounts and insurance policies - without which your family would be stuck in bureaucracy for months.
+The location of important documents that only you know about.
 The words you've always meant to say but haven't - because saying them out loud feels too much like a goodbye.

 For soldiers, police officers, firefighters, paramedics, and every person who walks into danger as a profession, there's a gap between legal preparation and personal preparation.
-A digital time capsule with a Dead Man's Switch closes that gap.
+A digital time capsule with a Guardian Release closes that gap.

 Beyond the Legal Documents